 Irish Asperer had visited the Union Station only once in his 28 years as a Washingtonian.
 He made the visit to meet his now wife, Vashel Strattord.
 That was three years ago.
 Vashel is a famous prima ballerina and a member of the New York City Ballet.
 Irish remembers it as though it happened yesterday.
 She hates to fly and opted to take the Amtrak to cohabitate with her then fiancé, Irish.

-Taking in my surrounding, in particular the stations barrel-vaulted ceiling.
+Taking in my surrounding, in particular, the stations barrel-vaulted ceiling.
 Its gold and white inlays remain flawless.
-No residue of an electrical surge from the lightning bolts he witness outside and only moments earlier.
+No residue of an electrical surge from the lightning bolts he witnesses outside and only moments earlier.
 The main platform of the station huge in comparison to the church I vacated earlier.
 Its vastness felt busy, not clogged, in spite of the over one thousand occupants muddling about.